 They don’t need them during the Winter when no new queens will need mating.
 So, why feed them?
 Very practical – our honey bees.

-During Winter, the population of the colony will be much less.
 Exactly how big the Winter population will be depends in part on the genetics of the colony.
 Some races of honey bees keep larger populations over Winter.

 The role of the worker bee is filled with variation.
 Different tasks are assigned to the bees depending on age of the bee and needs of the colony.

 Female workers develop from fertilized eggs that have been laid by a queen.
 The time from egg to adulthood is 21 days.